 Save on Repairs with PlumbersStock

-Remember, you can save big on all the parts and tools necessary to complete this project, right here at PlumbersStock, and at an affordable price.
+Remember, you can save big on toilets, and the parts and tools necessary to complete this project, right here at PlumbersStock, and at an affordable price.
 Try this Bemis 1200SLOWT-168.
 Thanks for reading.
 Remember to have all the right plumbing tools on hand when you begin your project.
 Let us know if you have any pro tips for dealing with a leaking toilet tank.

 Find other how-to plumbing tutorials here on the PlumbersStock.